colinmsaunders/monkeystud/README.md

     b:W:64

-Meaning, player A and player B sit with 1024 chips each, each antes 16 and is dealt a hole card face down, player A is dealt the duece of clubs, B is dealt the seven of diamonds, player A checks, B bets 32, A folds, B wins 64 chips.
+Meaning, player A and player B sit with 1024 chips each, each antes 16 and is dealt a hole card face down, player A is dealt the deuce of clubs, B is dealt the seven of diamonds, player A checks, B bets 32, A folds, B wins 64 chips.